tkim0615/SENG-LIVE-111323-Phase-3-Python/README.md

 - How to Use Data From a Database to Make Python Objects
 - Mapping a Database Table to a Python Object
 - Turning Database Rows into Python Objects

-## 7: SQLAlchemy & Alembic
-### Lecture Goals:
-- Explain what SQLAlchemy is and how it benefits us as an ORM
-    - Demonstrate creating a database with SQLAlchemy
-    - Demonstrate creating a schema
-    - Demonstrate creating columns with SQLAlchemy
-    - Demonstrate creating column constraints with SQLAlchemy
-    - Demonstrate creating indexes with SQLAlchemy
-    - Demonstrate creating default values
-- Explain Alembic and what it does for us
-    - Demonstrate configuring an application to use Alembic
-    - Demonstrate creating migrations using Alembic
-    - Demonstrate creating manual migrations using Alembic
-    - Demonstrate CRUD in SQLAlcehmy
-        - Adding data with .commit
-            - `.all`, `.order_by`, `desc`, `limit`, function filter, and loop compression to grab specific columns
-        - Querying data with `.query`
-        - Updating data with `.update` and `.commit`
-        - Deleting data with `.delete`

-### Lecture Topics:
-- Creating a Database
-- Creating a Schema
-    - Columns
-    - Constraints
-    - Index
-    - Default Values
-- Alembic
-    - Migrations
-        - Configuring the Migration Environment
-        - Creating Migrations
-        - Manual Migrations
-- CRUD
-    - Sessions
-    - Transactions
-    - `__repr__`
-    - Creating Records
-        - Seeding Data
-    - Reading Records
-        - Selecting Specific Columns
-        - Ordering
-        - Limits
-        - Filtering
-        - Func
-    - Updating Data
-    - Deleting Data

-## 8: SQLAlchemy Associations
-### Lecture Goals:
-- Review relationships, Primary keys, and Foreign keys
-- Demonstrate creating a table with a Foreign key and referencing another table using `relationship()` and `backref()`
-- Demonstrate using Alembic to generate tables with relationships
-- Demonstrate querying methods to view table relationships
-- Demonstrate a “one to many” association
-- Demonstrate a “many to many” association with a join model
-- Stretch Goal
-    - Demonstrate using a CLI to access a backend application

-### Lecture Topics:
-- Design Database Tables
-- One-to-Many
-- Foreign Key Columns
-- `relationship()` and `backref()`
-- One-to-One
-- Alembic Migrations to Generate Table Relationships
-- Relation Query Methods
-- Many-to-Many
-- Stretch Topic
-    - Making a CLI